Kevin James: Other work

 In 2007, he was the grand marshal for the Pepsi 400 promoting I Now Pronounce You Chuck & Larry and saying "Gentlemen, start your engines".
 He did it again in June 2010 with friend and fellow actor Adam Sandler to promote Grown Ups, in 2012 at the fall Talladega race to promote Here Comes the Boom, and in July 2013 at the Coke-Zero 400 with co-stars Sandler and Shaquille O'Neal to promote Grown Ups 2.
 Both the 2007 Pepsi 400 command and June 2010 command at Michigan with Sandler have since been voted as two of the best and most memorable NASCAR commands in history by fans.

 A web series titled Dusty Peacock produced by James and starring his brother Gary Valentine began streaming on Crackle in July 2009.

 In February 2020, James revived his YouTube channel which he had launched back on November 27, 2017 featuring short films "based on thin premises, like James eagerly waiting for a green light, misreading a hand wave, or spending birthdays by himself, but many carry a sense of melancholy and restraint."
 By June 2020, he had over 535,000 subscribers and 28 million total views.

 Personal life

-On June 19, 2004, James married actress Steffiana de la Cruz in California.
-They have four children.
+James met Filipina-American model and actress Steffiana de la Cruz as part of a blind date, and they were married on June 19, 2004.
+They have four children together and reside in California.

-In 2012, James stated that he is a devout Catholic.
-In 2019, James hosted a retreat featuring Father Chad Ripperger and theologian Scott Hahn.
+Raised in a Catholic home, James stated in 2012, that he remains a devout Catholic.
+In 2019, he hosted a Catholic retreat featuring priest Chad Ripperger and theologian Scott Hahn.

+James is a fan of the New York Mets baseball team and threw out the first pitch at a game in August 2024.